raffoliveira/VG_for_arrhythmia_classification_with_GCN/README.md

 # Reproduce

-The visibility graph (VG) and vector visibility graph (VVG) were elucidated in another GitHub project of mine, [VG_VVG_implementation](https://github.com/raffoliveira/VG_VVG_implementation).
+The Vector visibility graph (VVG) were elucidated in another GitHub project of mine, [ts2vvg](https://github.com/raffoliveira/ts2vvg).
 Notably, the implementation outlined in that project is employed throughout all experiments presented here.

 ## VG Folder